bookofscruff/bookofscruff.github.io/README.md

-# bookofscruff.github.io
+# jte6p.github.io
-Website for Book of Scruff
+Website for Theocles and The Scruffs